Reading Time: 5 minutes 11 seconds

 Injury to the psoas is a condition known as psoas syndrome.
 It is often not possible to find a cause of the syndrome, but people who do a lot of plyo and jumping exercises may be at a greater risk.
-The symptoms are lower back pain, pain between the lower spine and buttocks, pain when standing upright, and pain in the groin or pelvis that radiates down the leg.
+The symptoms are lower back pain around the lumbar vertebrae, pain between the lower spine and buttocks, pain when standing upright, and pain in the groin or pelvis that radiates down the leg.

 If you have these types of pain that persist, you should see your doctor.
 If a client complains about pain in these areas, and stretching or strengthening exercises don't help, they should see their doctor.

 Fixing the psoas isn't the solution to all problems.
 Try these other corrective exercises for lower back pain.
 Also, learn more about anterior pelvic tilt, which can be caused by tight muscles around the hip joint and gluteus muscles.

 Most people need one more than the other.
 Try these strategies to determine if your psoas is too tight or too weak.